malekai-gauntlet/gymtime/gymtime/Documents/voice-logging-feature.md

 ## Next Steps (Priority Order):
 1. ~~Add waveform visualization for audio levels~~ ✅
 2. ~~Implement Speech Recognition to convert audio to text~~ ✅
-3. Add screen dimming overlay with tap-to-stop functionality ⏳
+3. ~~Add screen dimming overlay with tap-to-stop functionality~~ ✅
-4. Set up OpenAI integration for parsing the transcribed text
+4. Set up OpenAI integration for parsing the transcribed text ⏳

-Looking at our progress, we have two main paths forward:

-1. **UI Polish**: Add the screen dimming overlay with tap-to-stop functionality
-2. **Core Functionality**: Set up OpenAI integration to parse the transcribed text into structured workout data
+Now that we have a polished recording UI, the next major step is to implement the OpenAI integration to parse the transcribed text into structured workout data.
+This will involve:

+1. Setting up OpenAI API integration
+2. Creating a parser for the workout text
+3. Implementing the data cleaning helpers
+4. Adding the workout to the table

-Which path would you like to tackle next?
+Would you like to proceed with the OpenAI integration?